Restoring

 Technology creates a new experience.

-A free and equal nominating system delivered on the web will dramatically increase constituent participation.
+A free and equal nominating system delivered online will dramatically increase constituent participation.
 It elevates candidates motivated to serve local interests and thereby improves the quality of representation.
-Potential officeholders have unfettered access to constituents, and vice versa.
-Civic engagement is initiated by the constituent, not an intrusion on their television or cell phone.

 Exactly how does Wilson’s Fountain work?